 Topography From the World’s Deepest gorge ‘Kali-Gandaki’ to the highest point on earth, Mt.
 Everest at 8845m.

-Climate Climate ranges from sub-tropical in the low lands to Arctic higher altitudes.
+Climate The climate ranges from sub-tropical in the low lands to Arctic higher altitudes.

 The Best Season to Visit

-Trekking is still possible outside the main seasons and during the monsoon months (mid-June, July, August, mid-September) the rain-shadow areas of the upper Marsyandi and Kali Gandaki valleys, and Dolpo receive far less rain than the Khumbu or Annapurna areas.
-During the winter conditions can also be good although much colder, but be aware that on occasions in January, February and March the higher passes and valleys are sometimes unreachable snow fall,
+Trekking is still possible outside the main seasons and during the monsoon months (mid-June, July, August, mid-September) the rain-shadow areas of the upper Marsyandi and Trek Kali Gandaki valleys, and Dolpo receive far less rain than the Khumbu or Annapurna areas.
+During the winter conditions can also be good although much colder, be aware that on occasions in January, February, and March the higher passes and valleys are sometimes unreachable snowfall,

-National Bird & National Flower Impean Pheasant (Danfe) & Rhododendron Arboreum (Lali Gurans)
+National Bird & National Flower Impian Pheasant (Danfe) & Rhododendron Arboreum (Lali Gurans)

-World Heriatge Sites Ten of which seven World Heritage Sites are situated within 20 kms.
+World Heritage Sites Ten of which seven World Heritage Sites are situated within 20 km.
 Of radius, in the Kathmandu Valley.

-Flora and Founa 840 different species of wet-land, migratory and residential bird, 8% of the world’s population of birds.
+Flora and Fauna 840 different species of wetland, migratory and residential birds, 8% of the world’s population of birds.

-Home to Endangered Species Like Royal Bengal Tiger, One horned rhino, Snow – Leopard, Red Panda, Brown Bear, Assamese Macaque, Gangetic Dolphin, Wolf, Wild Elephant, Giant Horn – Bill, Swamp Deer, Wild Yak, Tibetan Antelope, Black Buck, Four Horned antelope, Musk Deer, Pigmy Hog, Haspid Hare, Pangolin, Gharial, Indian Bustart, Saras Crane, Impean Pheasant, Python etc.
+Home to Endangered Species Like Royal Bengal Tiger, One-horned Rhino, Snow – Leopard, Red Panda, Brown Bear, Assamese Macaque, Gangetic Dolphin, Wolf, Wild Elephant, Giant Horn – Bill, Swamp Deer, Wild Yak, Tibetan Antelope, Black Buck, Four Horned antelope, Musk Deer, Pygmy Hog, Hispid Hare, Pangolin, Gharial, Indian Bustard, Saras Crane, Impian Pheasant, Python, etc.

-A Living Cultural Heritage Nepal’s Heritage is alive and dynamic.
+A Living Cultural Heritage Nepal’s heritage is alive and dynamic.
 Shamanism, Pan-animism & Witch-craft are still practiced in remote regions.
-Temples, shrines, monuments and monasteries are extremely active with devotees burning butter-lamps, singing hymns, chiming temple bells and playing drums.
-The only country that has living goddess “Kumari.
+Temples, shrines, monuments, and monasteries are extremely active with devotees burning butter lamps, singing hymns, chiming temple bells, and playing drums.
+The only country that has the living goddess “Kumari.